Cells, convexity and contractibility in general categories: The wedge construction

 its pushout is an object $d$ along with morphisms which create the commuting square on the right above.
 Moreover, this square is universal in the sense that any other commutation square that extends the wedge diagram on the left, can be factorized uniquely through the commutation square on the right.
 In $\Topo$ pushouts corresponds exactly to the notion of topological gluing.
 These various categorical notions - terminal object, products and pushouts, are examples of limits and colimits, known collectively as \emph{universal} constructions in Category theory.
+They are defined as minimal or final cones and co-cones to certain diagrams.